magore/hp85disk/README.md

       * apt-get install avrdude
     * I used the ATMELICE ISP programmer
       * NOTE: avrdude supports many AVR programmers not just the one I am using
-      * avrdude -P usb -p m1284p -c atmelice_isp -F -B 1 -U lfuse:w:0xd6:m -U hfuse:w:0xd9:m -U efuse:w:0xff:m -U flash:w:release/gpib.hex
+      * avrdude -P usb -p m1284p -c atmelice_isp -F -B 5 -U lfuse:w:0xd6:m -U hfuse:w:0xd9:m -U efuse:w:0xff:m -U flash:w:release/gpib.hex
         * You should not get any errors
 ___

 ## Requirements for building the hp85 disk project
   * PLEASE READ!
-All steps below are intended ONLY REQUIRED IF YOU PLAN TO MAKE CHANGES
+All steps below are intended ONLY REQUIRED IF YOU PLAN TO MAKE CODE CHANGES
   * [I have provided compiled files under the folder release](release)
     * You just need to flash the files